1. Introduction

 Explanation:

-1. An ArrayList instance is created which is a type of Collection.
+1. An ArrayList instance is created as a type of Collection.

 2. Elements are added to the collection using Collection methods.